 10.3.
 Access to emergency services

 The NR-HGNS-PD could be used to allow persons with disabilities to access emergency services (for example, a person who cannot make a voice call could use a text interface to reach the human operator at the emergency service, the relay service being provided by the assignee of the NR-HGNS-PD).
+SMS can also be used in this context, as done in some countries.

 10.4.
 Automated relay services